Affiliate links on Android Authority may earn us a commission. Learn more.

 Disconnect the HomePod and start the pairing process again

-If all else has failed, disconnect the Apple HomePod from the power socket, wait a while, then restart the pairing process outlined above.
-You’ve likely done something wrong the first time or skipped something you thought was unimportant.
-Do it again, but this time, slowly.
+If all else fails, disconnect your HomePod from power, wait a while, then try again.
+You may have done something wrong the first time or skipped something you thought was unimportant.
+It could even be that network conditions will be better aligned.

 Contact Apple Support

-If a second pairing attempt doesn’t work, then it is likely a hardware problem with the HomePod.
+If absolutely nothing works, then it likely is a defect with the HomePod.
 Maybe you were just unlucky and got a defective unit.
-Contact Apple Support and arrange an exchange for a replacement HomePod.
-Then try again to set up your Apple HomePod or HomePod mini.
+Contact Apple Support and arrange for a replacement.

-You should place your Apple HomePod on a flat, even surface within good range of your Wi-Fi router.
+You should place your HomePod on a flat, even surface within good range of your Wi-Fi router.
+For the best acoustics, leave 6 inches of space in every direction, especially if you want the 2nd gen’s Dolby Atmos effects to work.